-Home » Learn » Share Market » Understanding nil-paid rights and their financial impact
+Home » Learn » Share Market » Nil-Paid Rights: A Guide to Understanding and Calculations

 Attracting new investors and raising additional capital is crucial for a company’s growth strategy.
 When a company issues new shares to raise capital, it sometimes offers a unique opportunity to existing shareholders through a mechanism known as nil-paid shares.